 Not sure how you found Seams Of Gold, but I’m happy you’re here!

 I’m Shalomie.
-I’m a happy wife, independent designer, advocate for human and animal rights and amateur photographer.
+I’m a happy wife, creator, advocate for human and animal rights and amateur photographer.
 I grew up in the beautiful Nilgiri mountains of South India – a natural biosphere reserve where I spent hours with nature.
 It was here that I discovered my passion to create and my love for animals.
 If I didn’t do design for a living, I would be a Veterinarian.
 At the moment though, I work as the creative director and a trainer with Women Of Worth – an NGO and I help manage a company called Anushya that equips and builds individuals and teams to reach maximum potential.

 What is ‘Seams Of Gold’ and how it came to be:

 A couple of years ago, someone told me the story of Kintsugi, the Japanese art of repairing broken pottery by re-constructing the pot using gold, silver or platinum dusted lacquer.
 Kintsugi quite literally means – to join with gold, and the resulting repaired pot looks even more beautiful than the original because of the seams of gold running through it.
 The philosophy behind this ancient art is that nothing is ever broken.

 To me, this story became a powerful metaphor for life – my life.